MultiSafepay/docs/content/tools/api-onboarding/_index.md

 ---
-title : Onboarding with our API layout : single tags : hidden
+title : Onboarding using our API layout : single tags : hidden
 ---